frankslin/woodbury-hoa-site/content/rules.md

 * Sports team décor and other outside decorations are permitted for the duration of the sporting season (up to 6 months).
 All sports décor must be removed within 15 days of the end of the formal season.
 * Homeowners are responsible for watering and hand-weeding the curbside grass strip if you have one in front of your home.
 The landscaping crew will take care of the rest, including fertilizing, thatching, and overseeding.
 * We have a lot of pets and children on our streets, so please drive cautiously and slowly.
 There is a 10 MPH speed limit on the private drive located at 134<sup>th</sup> Ct NE and NE 199<sup>th</sup> Pl.
 We ask that a similar speed limit be observed on the other streets within our HOA as well.
-* The NPGE around our neighborhood cannot be used for personal use in any way.
-If your property is adjacent to the NPGE you may remove invasive plants (i.e. blackberry bushes).
+* The NGPE around our neighborhood cannot be used for personal use in any way.
+If your property is adjacent to the NGPE you may remove invasive plants (i.e. blackberry bushes).
 Adding personal property, structures or planting non-native plants is strictly prohibited by law.

 ### Non-compliance fines
 The HOA board is charged with enforcement of the CC&Rs and policies, landscape maintenance, etc.  For homes that are out of compliance, they are issued a written warning by the HOA board.
 On the second offense, the fine is $50.
 On the third offense, the fine is $100.